The Competitive Enablement Platform

 For organizations like Unbounce, competitive intelligence is entwined throughout the organization — and a key driver of results across multiple departments.

 So how did they get there?
 What drove Unbounce’s desire to leverage competitive intel to enable more than just the sales team?
 And what — or should we say who — ensures there is organizational visibility and leadership buy-in?

-When Fiona Finn, Director of Product Marketing at Unbounce, first dove into the competitive enablement program at Unbounce, it wasn’t the just sales that craved content.
+When Fiona Finn, Director of Product Marketing at Unbounce, first dove into the competitive enablement program at Unbounce, it wasn’t just sales that craved content.
 It turned out that Unbounce’s product team was the one with an appetite for competitive intelligence.

 “I quickly did a bit of a search to see who are the most engaged viewers in the organization.
 I was so surprised to see that our product managers were way up there,” Fiona shared in a recent episode of the Competitive Enablement Show.
 “Of the seven most engaged individuals, I think five were within our product management team.”

 Unbounce’s UX and product teams were already in the habit of checking out competitive battlecards in the discovery phase of a new product.

 Fiona saw that product teams were looking for content on their competitors that would help them differentiate when launching a new feature or product.

-“When we launch a product, we know that differentiation is really important.
+“When we launch a product, we know that competitive differentiation is really important.
 There’s so many new technologies out there, both indirect and direct competitors.
 That’s why product marketing is really part of that ideation process right from the start.
 We don’t just come in at the end of the product life cycle when something is ready [to be launched]…We’re really embedded there at the start of the conversation.”